-If you’re promoting an online store along with your blog or if you’re simply selling just one or more products on your blog, you might want to track the sales and revenue.
+Whether you’re promoting an online store along with your blog, or you’re merely selling just one or more products on your blog, you might want to track your sales and revenue.

 With the MonsterInsights eCommerce addon, you can easily track the sales and revenue you generate on your site.

 For more details, learn how to enable eCommerce tracking on your site.

 We hope this guide helped you learn how to use Google Analytics to track your blog audience.
 If you liked this article, you might also want to see our guide on user permissions in Google Analytics.